David Hains

 David Hains (c.
-1931 – 22 January 2023) was an Australian billionaire businessman, engineer, and horse breeder.
+1931 – 22 January 2023) was an Australian businessman, engineer, and horse breeder.
 He was the founder and once CEO of Portland House Group, Australia’s largest private investments management firm and hedge fund.
-According to Forbes, Hains had a personal net-worth of an estimated $2.89 billion making him Australia’s 18th richest person.
+According to Forbes, Hains had at the time of his death a personal net-worth of around $2 billion, making him one of the richest person of Australia.

 Biography

 Hains graduated from the University of Melbourne.
 He started his career as an engineer and in corporate restructuring.
 In the 1960s, he took a seven-year hiatus from his career to play golf.

 Through his Portland House Group, Australia's biggest hedge fund that he managed with his children, Hains invested in equities, fixed interest, property and managed funds globally.
 In 1993, he sold an investment to Wheeling-Pittsburgh Steel for US$107 million.